+'''

+import library

-read csv from https://priscilla.fitped.eu/data/pandas/space_titanic.csv
+read csv from

+https://priscilla.fitped.eu/data/pandas/space titanic.csv

+explore the dataset

+'''

 Read the data from space_titanic.csv.
 Examine the data in the dataset and see how many different groups of passengers are registered on the ship.